 Finally, see the preeminent example of humility.
 The “Sun of Righteousness” did not appear as a glorious ruler in splendid array!
 He did not enter the world in a blinding light, and did not have a halo—he didn’t even wear silken robes.
 Jesus wasn’t even a handsome man (Isaiah 53:2).
 No, but our savior entered the world the same way he died in it—in utter humility.
 Consider Luke 2:1-20.
 Note: God chose working-class parents for Jesus.
 The Lord’s family had no VIP status; there was no room for them at the inn.
 They were not above lodging in accommodations meant for beasts of burden.
 Jesus’ first bed was a feeding trough, and his first admirers were among the poorest of peasants.

 What is important to you?
 Are you upset when you cannot afford to buy your children the very best?
 Do you believe that wealth and comfort, influence and power are what are desirable in this life?
 Are humble lodgings and humble company below you?
 Such things were not below Jesus.
 Even though he had to power to choose whatever kind of birth anyone could ever want, he chose humility.
 Let us do likewise.
 Whether or not to celebrate Christmas has long been a question among Christians.
 You decide what you will do for yourself and your own family.
-As the body, we do not observe holy days above others, but revere every day as holy to the Lord.
 However, for those of us who observe the day as something special, as I do, let us never allow ourselves to confuse love with things, fellowship with company, or power with the flesh.
 We want to learn that from the manger, and we want the world to see that too.